The $W\ell\nu$-vertex corrections to W-boson mass in the R-parity violating MSSM: Introduction

-Before this profound changes in the situation of NP searches, there are already some anomalies indicating the clues of NP, e.g., the observable $R_K$, an ideal place for NP searching in $b\to s\ell^+\ell^-$ processes, reported recently by the LHCb Collaboration~\cite{LHCb:2021trn} that it is $3.1\sigma$ away from the SM prediction.
-As for the observables $R_{D^{(*)}}$ for the charged current $b \to c\tau\nu$, the average values~\cite{Amhis:2019ckw} reported by the Heavy Flavor Averaging Group are about $3.1\sigma$ away from the corresponding SM predictions~\cite{Bigi:2016mdz,Bernlochner:2017jka,Bigi:2017jbd,Jaiswal:2017rve}, considering the $R_{D}$ and $R_{D^\ast}$ total correlation.
-To explain these anomalies, there are numbers of models.
-Among these models, the minimal supersymmetric standard model (MSSM) extended by the $R$-parity violation (RPV), especially including the $\lambda'\hat L \hat Q \hat D$ superpotential term, can explain the $B$-physics anomalies in the neutral current or/and the charged one (see e.g. Refs.~\cite{Altmannshofer:2017poe,Deshpand:2016cpw,Trifinopoulos:2018rna,Altmannshofer:2020axr}).
+Before this profound result, there are already some anomalies indicating the clues of NP, e.g., the recent average values of the observables $R_{D^{(*)}}$, reported by the Heavy Flavor Averaging Group~\cite{HFLAV:2019otj,HFLAV:2022pwe,HFLAV:2022fall}, are about $3.2\sigma$ away from the corresponding SM predictions~\cite{Bigi:2016mdz,Bernlochner:2017jka,Bigi:2017jbd,Jaiswal:2017rve,Bordone:2019vic,Gambino:2019sif,BaBar:2019vpl,Martinelli:2021onb,FermilabLattice:2021cdg}, considering the $R_{D}$ and $R_{D^\ast}$ total correlation $-0.29$.
+To explain these anomalies, there are numerous phenomenological studies combined with the $m_W^{\rm CDF}$ measurement in different models (e.g., see Refs.~\cite{Cheung:2022zsb,Bhaskar:2022vgk,Li:2022gwc,Chowdhury:2022dps,Allanach:2022bik,Zheng:2022ssr}).
+In this work, we utilize the minimal supersymmetric standard model (MSSM) extended by the $R$-parity violation (RPV), especially including the $\lambda'\hat L \hat Q \hat D$ superpotential term, which can explain the $B$-physics anomalies in the neutral current\footnote{Some anomalies are observed in the $b\to s\mu^+\mu^-$ decays include $P'_5$~\cite{Aaij:2020nrf}, the branching fraction of $ B_s \to \phi \mu^+ \mu^{-}$~\cite{LHCb:2021zwz}, etc. The ratios $R_{K^{(\ast)}}$ in the $b\to s\ell^+\ell^-$ ($\ell=e,\mu$) processes, have been reported recently by the LHCb Collaboration~\cite{LHCb:2022zom} that they are in agreement with the SM predictions, and this new result overturns the previous ones which show anomalies in $R_{K^{(\ast)}}$~\cite{LHCb:2017avl,LHCb:2019hip,LHCb:2021trn}.} or/and the charged one (see, e.g., Refs.~\cite{Altmannshofer:2017poe,Deshpand:2016cpw,Trifinopoulos:2018rna,Altmannshofer:2020axr}).
 Thus, further investigations on this framework for the $m_W^{\rm CDF}$ explanation are necessary.
-Although it is found that the MSSM can provide some parameter points which can raise $m_W$ into the $2\sigma$ accordance region~\cite{Yang:2022gvz}, mainly through bosonic self-energy contributions relevant to the oblique corrections~\cite{Peskin:1990zt,Peskin:1991sw}, the solution is quite near the edge of $2\sigma$.
-Thus, it is worth studying other corrections to $m_W$ in the extended MSSM framework.
+Although it is found that the MSSM can provide some parameter points which can raise $m_W$ into the $2\sigma$ accordance region~\cite{Yang:2022gvz}, mainly through bosonic self-energy contributions relevant to the oblique corrections~\cite{Peskin:1990zt,Peskin:1991sw}, the stop mass in the solution with $m_{\tilde{t}}\lesssim 1$~TeV is not suit for general collider search scenarios.
+Thus, it is also worth studying other corrections to $m_W$ in the extended MSSM framework, considering the general bounds for colored sparticle masses at the Large Hadron Collider (LHC).
+Above all, we will study corrections to the vertex $W\ell\nu$ from the $R$-parity violating interaction $\lambda'\hat L \hat Q \hat D$ and get an enhancement to $m_W$, which is independent of the oblique corrections.